Policies of Pedigree International Registry

 All animals submitted for registration must have permanent identification in place before registration application is submitted.
 Permanent identification is either proper tattoo sequence in both ears or microchip.
 Ear tags are not considered permanent identification.

-The buyer may no longer register or transfer goats that were purchased.
+The buyer may not register or transfer goats that were purchased.

 The breeder/seller (active PI client) must complete all the registry paperwork, submit fees, and send to PI within 30 days of the sale.
 This applies to transfers on the back of the certificate and transfers on application.
-Prior permission will be needed for packets greater than 30 days, but will have an additional fee of $5 per month.
+Prior permission will be needed for packets greater than 30 days, but will have an additional fee.

 Note: If the “Name of this animal” field is left blank on the application, the animal will automatically be given the breeders herd prefix followed by the left ear tattoo.
-If there is no left ear tattoo (when the breeder uses micro chips) then the animals name will be the breeders herd prefix and the micro chip number.
+If there is no left ear tattoo (when the breeder uses micro chips) then the animals name will be the breeders herd prefix and the last four digits of the micro chip number.

-All goats that have died are to be reported.
-Certificates are to be returned to P.I. with the word deceased written on the certificate with the date of death if known.
+All goats that have died or sold without papers are to be reported.
+Certificates are to be returned to P.I. with the word ‘deceased’ or ‘sold without papers’ written on the certificate with the date of death/sale if known.

-For any goat to be registered as a PUREBRED a doe must be at least 94% and a buck must be at least 96%.
+For any goat to be registered as a PUREBRED a doe must be at least 15/16 – 94% and a buck must be at least 31/32 – 97% (rounded up).
+Actual percentage of sire and dam will be used in the calculation for figuring the percentage of the offspring.

 – Rush Orders